ADHD treatment monitoring for the new school year

 Do You Have a Treatment Monitoring Plan in Place for the New School Year?

-When a child is diagnosed with ADHD, parents confront the difficult decision about which treatment(s) to pursue to best help their child succeed.
+When a child is diagnosed with ADHD, parents confront the difficult decision about which treatment(s) to pursue to help best their child succeed.
 While deciding on an initial treatment plan is important, equally important is establishing a plan to monitor how well that treatment is working on a sustained basis, regardless of what specific treatment(s) is being used.
 This is because children’s response to ADHD treatment often changes over time and a strong initial treatment response – be that medication treatment, behavior therapy, dietary treatment, etc., – provides no assurance that important treatment benefits will persist.
 Core ADHD symptoms of inattention and hyperactivity-impulsivity that are well-controlled at one time may subsequently reemerge and create difficulties.
 A child’s success with school work, meeting behavioral expectations at school, and getting along with peers can also ebb and flow.
 For this reason, ADHD treatment guidelines from the American Academy of Pediatrics and the American Academy of Child and Adolescent Psychiatry highlight the necessity of sustained, systematic treatment monitoring so that adjustments to treatment can be made as needed.
-Having a strong monitoring plan in place is thus an integral component of high quality ADHD treatment.
+Having a strong monitoring plan in place is thus an integral component of high-quality ADHD treatment.

 The absence of treatment monitoring in community settings